3. The Hebrew Bible

 The Yawist Source (J)

-The Jerusalem temple and the royal house of David were the commanding institutions in Judah, and the Yawist author viewed authority as vested in the monarchy and the temple.
+The author’s reason for telling these stories appears to have been to establish a history of his people and the role of Yahweh in their society.
+The Jerusalem temple and the royal house of David were the commanding institutions in Judah, and the author viewed authority as vested in the monarchy and the temple.
 He saw the line of authority as originating from God, then flowing to the king and the priests as His anointed ones, and only then, to the people.

 The Elohist Source (E)

-In Israel, the northern kingdom, the rebellion against the Jerusalem temple and the royal house of David had to be rationalized, and a new form of government needed to be created.
+In Israel (the northern kingdom), the rebellion against the Jerusalem temple and the royal house of David had to be rationalized, and a new form of government had to be created.
 Without the temple or a sustaining royal family, a new interpretation of history was needed.
 This interpretation was recorded in a document composed sometime during the life of ancient Israel, the northern kingdom (922–722 BCE).
 The document, which called God by the name Elohim, is known as the Elohist document.

 The Deuteronomist Source (D)

 Another major modification of this sacred story occurred in Jerusalem around 622 BCE.
-A scroll of law claimed to have been written by Moses was “discovered” in the temple.
-It called for religious reforms that the priests wanted, and it revitalized a kind of national pride.
+A scroll of law that was claimed to have been written by Moses was “discovered” in the temple.
+The scroll called for religious reforms that the priests wanted and revitalized a kind of national pride.
 The text was called the second (deutero) bestowing of the law (nomas), and came to be called Deuteronomy.

 According to the Encyclopedia Britannica, “D uses a distinctive vocabulary and style of exhortation to call for Israel’s conformity with Yahweh’s Covenant laws and to stress Yahweh’s election of Israel as his special people.”
 (Deuteronomist | biblical criticism | Britannica)

 King Josiah read and embraced the text and called his people into a renewed covenant and reform movement.
 In the following twenty-five years, this text was added to the Yahwist-Elohist (JE) document as the book of Deuteronomy.
 It is clear that more than one person was involved in creating the JED version.
+Those early Deuteronomic writers conceived of Yahweh as monolatrous.
 Their agenda was to purify the land and centralize worship under the Jerusalem priesthood, to purge all foreign rites from Judah, and to help the people realize the love that Yahweh had for them.
-The authors embraced monotheism and instructed that no image of God could be used in worship.
+The authors instructed that no image of God could be used in worship.
 They continued the tradition of Yahweh as a nationalistic deity.
 All religious shrines were closed down except for the Jerusalem temple, and they decreed that Passover could only be celebrated in Jerusalem.
 This new document gave their people a sense of national history and identity.

 Twenty-five years after the book of Deuteronomy was discovered, the Babylonians destroyed Judah.
 Many of the Judeans went into captivity in Babylon, but they brought the blended version of the Yahwist-Elohist-Deuteronomist sacred story and traditions with them.